xabbu42/Master/arbeit.md

 $$Γ,A := Γ ∪ \{A\}$$
 $$Γ,Δ := Γ ∪ Δ$$

-Throughout this text, we will work with the G3s calculus from [].
+Throughout this text, we will work with the G3s calculus from
+@troelstra2000 [p287], which also used by in @yu2010.
+It is important to use a system with the axioms restricted to atomic rules for the definition of prehistoric loops as the build-up of a sequent $□A, Γ ⊃ Δ, □A$ can introduce prehistoric relations which would otherwise be missed ^[TODO find an actual example for that].
 This is a Gentzen-style calculus with the following rules:

 \renewcommand{\arraystretch}{3}
 \begin{longtable}{cc}